A 6.5 Quake

 The pattern of extreme weather shows no signs of relenting as two quakes struck Fiji.
 The Pacific Tsunami Warning Center says there is little threat of a tsunami after the initial 6.5 magnitude earthquake.
 They occurred at 2.20pm FJST (Fiji Summer Time).

-Papua New Guinea was also struck by a 6.0 magnitude earthquake on Tuesday morning, no times recorded as of now.
+Papua New Guinea was also struck by a 6.0 magnitude earthquake on Tuesday morning, no times recorded .
 When I get it, I will create a chart for that quake.
-All three are on in the Southern Hemisphere, but there were no lives lost, at least from what the latest reports, and they are also in the Ring of Fire– so is California.
+All three are on in the Southern Hemisphere, no lives lost, at least from what the latest reports, and both are in the Ring of Fire– so is California.

 –according to William Lilly, astrologer par excellence, earthquakes are quite common after an eclipse.
 Reading them and understanding them though is still mystifying, so I’ll be putting up information on the quakes and their astrological charts, but not always, at this point, saying much.
 Think of this as an ongoing study.